-Having tried a number of teaching methods, I have found that the inductive approach is well-suited for teachers who are more content-oriented or who have a limited amount of time to teach a concept.
+Having tried a number of teaching methods, I have found that the deductive approach is well-suited for teachers who are more content-oriented or who have a limited amount of time to teach a concept.

-This teaching method is usually a quicker way to teach concepts, because it requires less planning time than the inductive methods do.
+This method is usually a quicker way to teach concepts, because it requires less planning time than the inductive methods do.
 Additionally, it allows you to use students' responses to build the content of the lesson on the fly.

 However, the trade-off for this efficiency is that not as many students will have opportunities to participate.
 As a result, the possibilities for incidental learning are minimized.

 As with the other teaching methods that appear on these pages, planning a deductive lesson involves three general initiatives: planning the activity, executing the activity, and evaluating the outcome.

 First, I determine the concept to be taught.
 For the purpose of this brief demonstration of the deductive teaching method, I will select the concept,"antonyms are word pairs that have opposite meanings."

 With the point of the lesson firmly in mind, I think of examples that will support this concept.
 I'm now ready to begin the lesson.